 USDA hardiness zones 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (-1.1 °C).

 How to Grow and Care

 Don't plant your Common Houseleeks too deeply.
 Dig a shallow hole and spread the roots.
-Cover to the crown of the plant and tamp the soil gently so that the plant is firm in the ground.
-Water lightly, but you don't need to water newly planted Common Houseleek every day, the way you would with non-succulents.
+Cover the plant's crown and gently tamp the soil so it is firm in the ground.
+Water lightly, but you don't need to water newly planted Common Houseleek daily, as you would with non-succulents.
 Common Houseleeks need to let their roots dry out between waterings.

-Seeds can be sprinkled on top of a soil, gravel mix and kept moderately moist until they germinate.
-Once they sprout, sprinkle some fine gravel around them as mulch.
+Seeds can be sprinkled on top of a soil gravel mix and kept moderately moist until germinating.
+Once they sprout, spread some fine gravel around them as mulch.
 Seeds are usually started in pots and then transferred to the garden as seedlings.
-You can start your seeds in the fall and transplant in the spring.
+You can sow your seeds in the fall and transplant them in the spring.

 Common Houseleeks will spread by underground roots.
-Each plant multiplies by at last 4, in a growing season, by producing little offset plantlets all around the perimeter of the ‘Hen’.
-These are the ‘Chicks’.
-The Chicks can be snapped off and replanted elsewhere at any time… – See more at: How to Grow and Care for a Common Houseleek (Sempervivum tectorum).
+Each plant multiplies by at least 4, in a growing season, by producing tiny offset plantlets all around the perimeter of the "hen."
+These are the "chicks."
+The chicks can be snapped off and replanted elsewhere at any time.

 Learn more at How to Grow and Care for Sempervivum.

 - Back to genus Sempervivum

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.